opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 !!! tip "Tip"

     - The settings above apply to Gmail address configuration.
-Confirm SMTP settings from your email service provider.
+Confirm SMTP settings from your email service provider if different from Gmail.
-    - Copy `App password` from your gmail account security settings and use that as the password in the above configuration.
+    - Copy `App password` from your Gmail account security settings and use that as the password in the above configuration.

 ---

+**Default Content Type**

+Set to `HTML (text/html)`

+---

+Click `Save` to close the configurations page

+---

-## :simple-jenkins: **Jenkins Pipeline Scripts**
+## :simple-jenkins: **Setting Up the Jenkins Pipeline Jobs**

+For this project we will set up 2 different pipelines.

+1. **Continuous Integration (CI) Pipeline** - This pipeline will be responsible for building, testing, scanning and pushing the docker images to Docker Hub
+2. **Continuous Delivery (CD) Pipeline** - This pipeline will be responsible for updating the k8s manifest file in the GitHub repo with the new docker image tags pushed by the CI pipeline

+**Continuous Integration (CI) Pipeline**

+Go to `Jenkins > Create a Job` and give the new job item a name

+Select `Pipeline` and click `OK`

 Below are the Jenkins pipeline scripts for the `Continous Integration (CI)` and the `Continous Delivery (CD)` jobs.